 If you are ever on the east side of Tokyo, and in need of some relaxation, Sarue-Onishi Park might be the place for you.
-It is a kind of a strange park, in that it has a south area and a north area, divided by a major road!
+It is a kind of a strange park, in that it a major road splits it it two!
 Originally belonging to the Imperial Family, the southern part was given to the city of Tokyo in celebration of the Showa Emperor’s marriage in 1924 and then opened to the public as a park in 1932.
 The northern section was used as a lumberyard until 1976 and finally handed to the city to expand the size of the park in 1981.

 It is there to be used.
 It has all the tools for people, their friends and families to enjoy.
 If you want to jog, you can do it.
 If you want to have a picnic, you can do it.
 If you want to run around with your children, you can do that too!
 If you want to play tennis or baseball, you can do it as long as you pay the rental fees (contact the park for details).
 You can do any activity there as long as it doesn’t annoy anyone else.

 The centerpiece of the park is a clocktower in the middle of a long lawn, that is flanked by cherry trees, from where you can see Tokyo Skytree in the distance.
-I haven’t been to the park in spring yet, so I can’t make any comment on how good the trees there are (but pictures I’ve seen on the internet look very good).
-Hopefully, in 2019 I’ll be there.
+I haven’t been to the park in spring yet, so I can’t comment on how good the trees are in that season (but pictures I’ve seen on the internet look very good).
+Hopefully, in 2019 I’ll be able to make it back.

 Another thing that might be of interest is the pond in the northern section.
 Many years ago, logs were floated down the river into the pond there when it was used as a lumberyard and the stones that ring it now were used back then.
 Those stones were used as weights and placed on the logs when they were kept in long storage.